RicardoIT-Web/motorbikebuddy.com/README.md

 ![Am I Responsive Design](docs/READMEfiles/imageamiresponsive.jpg)

 This project was developed to satisfy the first Milestone Project requirements of the Full Stack Web Development Program at the [Code Institute](https://www.codeinstitute.net).
-As a first project, this site was created using HTML5 and CSS3 languages.
+As a first project, this site is created using HTML5 and CSS3 languages.

 The purpose of this Social Networking website is to provide a platform for motorbike fans around the world to arrange gatherings of short trips, touring holidays and arrange related events where bikers can come together and experience memorable adventures.